emissary-ingress/emissary/tutorials/implementing-jwt.md

 ---
 title: Implementing JWT Validation
 category: Security
-reading_time: 10 minutes
+reading_time: 5 minutes
-technologies_used: Ambassador, Prometheus
+technologies_used: Ambassador Pro
 ---

+The right authentication strategy is imperative to protecting your user's data.
+With Ambassador Pro, you can set up JWT validation in your application in just 5 easy steps!

 JWTs are validated using public keys supplied in a JWKS file.
 For the purposes of this demo, we're supplying a Datawire JWKS file (and giving you a JWT that we've generated ourselves).
 You can change the JWKS file by modifying the `jwt-filter.yaml` manifest and changing the `jwksURI` value.